4drian3d/TitleAnnouncer/README.md

             <td><code>/worldbossbar</code></td>
             <td>(Time) (Color) (Type) (Message)</td>
             <td>titleannouncer.bossbar.world</td>
-            <td>Sends a Bossbar to the world in which the command was executed.</td>
+            <td>Sends a Bossbar to the world in which the command was executed in Paper.</td>
         </tr>
         <tr>
             <td><code>/sendbossbar</code></td>